Caleb-Davidson/DMs-Corner-wiki/en/pages/the-world/korvhall/sharn/dragon-marked-houses/tarkanan/tarkanan.md

 Though Tarkanan and his army resisted, it was clear that the combined forces of the dragonmarked houses were far too overwhelming and the resistance would in the end be wiped out.
 Eventually Halas and the Lady of Plague unleashed a curse which brought catastrophic earthquakes and summoned hordes of vermin from the depths.
 The curse destroyed Dorasharn along with Halas and his forces, ending the resistance.

 #### Founding
 During the Last War, the King's Dark Lanterns of Breland formed a squad of covert operatives with aberrant dragonmarks.
 These individuals were considered expendable by Breland, and sent on suicidal black ops missions during the War.
-Eventually, the survivors of this team was fed and went rogue, fleeing to Sharn, and formed a criminal organization known as House Tarkanan in 990 YK, led by Thora Tavin, known as Thora Tarkanan to other members of the organization.
+Eventually, the survivors of this team was fed and went rogue, fleeing to Sharn, and formed a criminal organization, eventually coming to be known as House Tarkanan in 990 YK, led by Thora Tavin, known as Thora Tarkanan to other members of the organization.
 House Tarkanan's current objective is to search for those who have aberrant marks, recruit them and train them to use their powers.

 ## Notable Members
 Thora Tarkanan